samunemeth/nvim-config/README.md

 ## Installation steps:

-  - Install the latest version of Neovim: [Installation guide](https://github.com/neovim/neovim/blob/master/INSTALL.md#install-from-package)
+  - Install the latest version of Neovim: [Installation guide for Neovim](https://github.com/neovim/neovim/blob/master/INSTALL.md#install-from-package)
   - Clone this repository into the configuration directory (`~/.config/nvim` on linux)
-  - Install python3 and pip3: `sudo apt install python3 pip3`
+  - Install python3 if not yet installed: `sudo apt install python3`
   - Install the python provider for Neovim: `python3 -m pip install --user --upgrade --break-system-packages pynvim`
+  - Install plug for Neovim: [Installation guide for Plug](https://github.com/junegunn/vim-plug?tab=readme-ov-file#neovim)
   - In Neovim run `:PlugInstall` to install all the plugins specified
   - To install missing spell files:
       - Run Neovim with `nvim -u none` (this disables all plugins)